FAQs for Graduate Study in Chemistry

 many credits should I register for in order to be considered full-time?

 If you entered with a Bachelor's degree, you must register for 12 credits for each of your first two semesters to be considered full-time.
 Earning 24 credits satisfies the residency requirement, and you then register for only nine credits a semester to be considered full-time.
-After you reach ABD status and are admitted to Ph.D. candidacy, you are considered full-time if you register for only one credit of dissertation research (Chemistry 699) each semester.
+After you reach Course Complete (CC) status you are considered full-time if you register each semester for only one credit of pre-dissertation research (Chemistry 698).
+After you reach ABD status and are admitted to candidacy, you are considered full-time if you register each semester for only one credit of or dissertation research (Chemistry 699) (more details in the answer of question #3).

 - Under what circumstances should I register for Chemistry 597?